 When Your Child Has a Cleft Lip

 Congratulations on your new baby!
 Your infant may look different than you had expected.
 You may be feeling shocked, confused, or worried.
 You are not alone.
 In fact, many children are born with a cleft lip, cleft palate (roof of the mouth), or both.
-In the U.S., about 1 out of every 1,000 children is born with a cleft.
+In the U.S., about 1 out of every 1,000 children is born with a cleft lip or without a cleft palate.
 Your child’s lip can be repaired so it looks and works normally.

 The word cleft means “split” or “separation.”
 Your child’s upper lip is split because it didn’t form properly as he or she developed in the womb.
 A cleft lip can lead to some challenges, but these challenges can be managed.
 Once treated, a cleft lip rarely causes long-term problems.